kupe2/Lari-Kunnasmaa-CV/README.md

 Hi there,
 Welcome to my page

-My name is Lari Kunnasmaa and I am an Univesity student from Turku, soon moving to Pori.
+My name is Lari Kunnasmaa and I am an Univesity student from Turku, now living in Pori.

 I have majored in physics with a minor in mathematics, programming and sustainable development.